stefanpems/stefanpems.github.io/_posts/2022-06-18-Security monitoring Managed HSM with Sentinel.md

 * incidents can trigger the automatic creation and assignment of tickets in IT Service Management tools like ServiceNow, etc...
 * threat containement actions can be executed automatically (e.g., IP blocked at firewall level, ...)

 A final note: at the time of this writing (June 18, 2022), the "Key Vault" protection plan in Microsoft Defender for Cloud does not cover MHSM instances.
 I believe that this feature will be added quite soon in the future.
 For the time being, the Sentinel's threat detection capability is the only one available to protect MHSM instances.
-It's always important to monitor IT resources with a SIEMs like Sentinel; for MHSM is even more critical.
+It's always important to monitor IT resources with a SIEM like Sentinel; for MHSM is even more critical.
 {: .notice}

 As always, I hope that the information provided in this blog post may be useful.